-With the rise in automation, many career paths once seen as stable or thriving no longer come with that guarantee.
+With the rise of automation, many career paths once seen as stable or thriving no longer guarantee that.

-Because high-demand jobs often have negotiating powers for skilled workers, pursuing a path with solid projected job growth over the coming years can help you find fulfillment and stop living paycheck to paycheck.
+Because high-demand jobs often have negotiating power for skilled workers, pursuing a path with solid projected job growth over the coming years can help you find fulfillment and stop living paycheck to paycheck.

 Here's a roundup of 15 gigs that data suggest may be dead-ends in the coming years, and what promising paths you might consider instead.